Account Information page

 If you are going to use the ability to export personal data to Excel, ensure that you also set up a Member personal data page, as a child page to the My account page, and also configure child grid pages with personal data that can be viewed and exported from the Account Information page.
 Grid pages with personal data must have filters, linked to member fields, so that each member could see and export data, tailored to that member.

-7. In the Create pane, select Delete account. to create a page that will host settings for the Delete account tab of the Account Information page, from which the portal member will be able to request that the portal admin delete their member account.
+44. In the Create pane, select Delete account.
+This page provides the ability to request that the portal admin delete their member account.

-9. On the Delete tab, configure the personal account deletion settings:
+46. On the Delete tab, configure the personal account deletion settings:

 • Enable - Use this switch to enable or disable the ability of a portal member on the Account Information page to request that the portal admin delete their account.
 The portal admin will see the request in the portal member settings in CMS.